l0calh05t/advent-of-code-2022/README.md

 Simple turtle graphics (without actually drawing anything) and basic coordinate frame transformations.
 Reminded me a bit of [Karel J Robot](https://www.cafepress.com/kareljrobot) in my first semester of computer science, circa 2004.

+## Day 23

+Went for a straightforward hashmap/hashset solution here, a 2D array would have fit in memory just fine though and probably would have been faster.
+In any case, since Rust's default cryptographically secure hasher was a bit slow, I used [rustc-hash](https://github.com/rust-lang/rustc-hash) for this one.
+The same fast hash used within `rustc` itself.
+Additionally, this was one of those rare occasions where I used a labeled `for`-loop.